wesleywerner/listed/README.md

 For debugging ease with the emulator, or a real device that has usb debugging enabled, use Google's Chrome browser and navigate to chrome://inspect/#devices to get an inspector.

+### releasing

+* update version in shopt.logic.js
+* toggle the debug flag in shopt.logic.js
+* git tag the version

 # License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.